vmatresu/viralclipai/README.md

   WebSocket (`/ws/process`) and `Authorization: Bearer <token>` headers.
 - The backend verifies ID tokens with **Firebase Admin** and stores per-user data in **Firestore** under `users/{uid}` and `users/{uid}/videos/{run_id}`.
-- All clips and thumbnails are stored in **S3** namespaced by user ID and run ID.
-Access is always via short-lived **presigned URLs**.
+- All clips and thumbnails are stored in **Cloudflare R2** (S3-compatible) namespaced by user ID and run ID.
+Access is always via short-lived **presigned URLs** generated against the R2 S3 API.
 - Each user is assigned a plan (`free`, `pro`, etc.) and monthly clip limits are enforced before processing starts.